Josef-A/sugarmate2nightscout/how_to_fix_en.md

 It seems that Dexcom share somewhere in its systems is not capable of using the username other than ordinary letters.

 By changing the username, this has been solved for everyone who has tried so far.
-If that doesn't work for you, please report it at https://github.com/nightscout/cgm-remote-monitor/issues/5608 or if you can comment on any facebook post that linked to this site.
+If that doesn't work for you, please report it at https://github.com/nightscout/cgm-remote-monitor/issues/5608 or if you can comment on any Facebook post that linked to this site.

 ## Disclaimer
 I made these instructions from a Swedish context.
 It might be different in your country.